-Avocado (Persea americana) trees belong to the Lauraceae, or laurel, family.
-Avocados generally are considered a healthy food — their high fat content typically is the only reason given for limiting consumption of this fruit.
-Avocados are a good source of monounsaturated fats, beta-carotene, folate, mannoheptulose, vitamin B6, and various chlorophylls, as well as dietary fiber.
+Avocado (Persea americana) trees belong to the laurel (Lauraceae) family.
+Avocados generally are considered a healthy food but their high fat content is sometimes given as a reason for limiting consumption.
+Avocados are a source of beta-carotene, copper, folate, mannoheptulose, vitamin B6, and various chlorophylls, as well as dietary fiber.

 Avocados have antimicrobial and insecticidal properties, as well as having been shown to protect the liver, improve cholesterol, reduce inflammation, and ameliorate osteoarthritis symptoms.
 Avocado extract has been shown to have chemopreventive effects in human oral premalignant and malignant cells, as well as inhibiting the growth of both androgen-dependent and androgen-independent prostate cancer cell lines in the laboratory.